kevinkahn/softconsole/docs/useagenotes.md

 A default hub can be set for the configuration with DefaultHub= specifying the name of the default.
 Any screen can also provide a DefaultHub= element to override the default hub for that screen.
 Finally, key section names can specify explicitly the hub by which their device is controlled via the syntax hubname:nodename.

 # Stores and Values

-The console has a general notion of stored values that some of the screens and alerts can use.
+The console has a general notion of stored values that some screens and alerts can use.
 Stored values are referenced by their store name and value name within the store and can be any single value or an array of values.
 For example, each weather station that is referenced from Weather Underground has its recent data stored in a store named by the station name.
-As an example for the weather station KPDX one can access the current temperature at Portland Airports as KPDX:Cond:Temp or the forecast low temperature for the day 2 days out as KPDX:Fcst:Low:2.
+As an example for the weather station KPDX one can access the current temperature at Portland Airports as KPDX:
+Cond:Temp or the forecast low temperature for the day 2 days out as KPDX:Fcst:Low:2.

 ## ISY
 Stores are created for ISY variables (ISY:State:<varname> and ISY:Int:<varname>), local variables (LocalVar:<varname>), the weather stations, any MQTT brokers (<brokername>:<varname>), and console debug flags (Debug:<flagname>).
 There is also a System store (e.g., entries of the form System:DimLevel) that holds some global system parameters that may be displayed or changed at runtime (currently mainly the DimLevel and BrightLevel values).